hgn/monetta/README.md

 A Lightweight<sup>1</sup> Logging and System Monitoring Web Server

-> <sup>1</sup>lightweight in the sense that possible processing operations are shifted to
+> <sup>1</sup>lightweight in the sense that required processing operations are
-> browser side.
-E.g. for journal data it taillogs the data directly fom
+> shifted to browser side.
+E.g. journal data is directly tailloged from
-> `journal -f json` and pipes them via a websocket to the client.
-Open files
+> `journal -f json` and piped into a websocket to the client - no intermediate
-> within `/proc` cannot be optimized out (though, if tab is not active, no
+> processing.
+Open files within `/proc` cannot be optimized out (though, if tab
-> data is gathered)
+> is not active, no data is gathered)

 ## Journal Tab